-- Safety First: To make the construction area safe for pedestrians along 6th Street, particularly around the entrance to the building, on-street parking is now prohibited for the duration of construction.
-Planners hope that this will eliminate congestion and potential hazards as construction increases in the coming months.
+- Safety First: To make the construction area safe for pedestrians along 6th Street, particularly around the entrance to the building, on-street parking is prohibited for the duration of construction.
+This should help eliminate congestion and potential hazards as construction progresses.

-- Thinking Ahead: Although occupancy for the new courthouse is not anticipated until the summer of 2015, the project team is already planning the logistics of moving employees and their offices into their new space.
-That includes the security for the new facility and the procurement of furniture and other office needs for the larger building.
-The hope is to have planners and court staff thinking now about their needs for their transitions to the new buildings.
+- Thinking Ahead: The project team is already planning the logistics of moving employees into their new space.
+Issues being addressed include security for the new facility and the procurement of furniture and other office needs.
+Court staff is being encouraged to think now about their needs in the larger building.

-- Parking Progress: Building permits have now been issued by the City of Fort Lauderdale for the 500 car parking garage to serve the complex along with the current garage to the east of the site.
-As they prepare the foundation for the garage, piles are now being installed to handle the weight of the new parking facility and ensure the integrity of the historic Coca-Cola building nearby and adjacent to the existing 1,000 car.
+- Parking Progress: Building permits have been issued by the City of Fort Lauderdale for the 500 car parking garage to serve the complex, along with the current garage to the east of the site.
+Construction crews are preparing the foundation for the garage, and installing piles to handle the weight of the new parking facility and ensure the integrity of the historic Coca-Cola building nearby and adjacent to the existing 1,000 car garage.

-The existing Midrise building project will help to consolidate some functions within the County-owned facility from managing leased spaces to achieving cost savings and additional operational efficiencies.
-The project scope of work includes several sub-projects that include architectural and engineering upgrades that include the reduction of necessary office space to bringing down rental cost.
-For example, the Public Defender staff and State Attorney staff will be relocated from leased space to the third and fourth floors.
-The first and second floors of the Midrise are being reconfigured for Broward Sheriff's Office and Clerk of the Court.
+The Midrise building project will help to consolidate some functions within the County-owned facility from managing leased spaces, to achieve cost savings and operational efficiencies.
+Sub-projects include architectural and engineering upgrades that reduce office space requirements to bring down rental cost.
+For example, the Public Defender and State Attorney staff will be relocated from leased space to the third and fourth floors of the Midrise Building.
+The first and second floors of the building are being reconfigured for Broward Sheriff's Office and Clerk of the Court.